matter-labs/zksync-web-era-docs/docs/dev/developer-guides/hello-world.md

 - There will be a greeting stored on a smart contract on zkSync.
 - The user will be able to get the greeting after the dApp page is loaded.
 - The user will be able to change the greeting on the smart contract.
 - The user will be able to select the token that they want to pay the fee with.
 By default, the tutorial supports only a single token: ether.
-An example on how to pay fees with ERC20 tokens will be shown in the [paying fees using testnet paymaster](#paying-fees-using-testnet-paymaster).
+An example of how to pay fees with ERC20 tokens will be shown in the [paying fees using testnet paymaster](#paying-fees-using-testnet-paymaster).
 If you decide to build a project on mainnet, you should read the documentation for the [paymaster](./transactions/aa.md#paymasters) you are going to use.

 ## Prerequisites